-After the "Act on Equal Participation of Women and Men in Management Positions in the Private and Public Sector" came into force on May 1, 2015, the statutory gender ratios of a minimum of 30% women and 30% men on the Supervisory Board must be complied with (Section 96 (2) of the AktG, Section 5.4.1 (3) of the GCGC 2017) as part of the new elections and postings to Fraport's Supervisory Board that became necessary from January 1, 2016.
+After the "Act on Equal Participation of Women and Men in Management Positions in the Private and Public Sector" came into force on May 1, 2015, the statutory gender ratios of a minimum of 30% women and 30% men on the Supervisory Board must be complied with (Section 96 (2) of the AktG, Principle 11 of the GCGC 2020) as part of the new elections and postings to the Supervisory Board of Fraport that became necessary from January 1, 2016.

 In this respect, the Supervisory Board decided at its meeting of September 18, 2015 that these ratios are to be met separately for shareholders and for employees.
-This requirement was fulfilled in the new elections of the Supervisory Board in 2018, and the Supervisory Board currently comprises three female and seven male shareholder representatives and three female and seven male employee representatives.
+This requirement was fulfilled in the new elections of the Supervisory Board in 2018 as well as the subsequent court appointments and the special elections to the Supervisory Board in 2020.
+The Supervisory Board currently comprises three female and seven male shareholder representatives and three female and seven male employee representatives.

-Targets for the composition of the Supervisory Board; diversity concept for the Supervisory Board and Executive Board
+Targets for the composition of the Supervisory Board; diversity concept for the Supervisory Board and Executive Board as well as the succession planning for the Executive Board

-On June 27, 2016, in accordance with Section 5.4.1 of the GCGC 2017 and Section 289f (2) of the HGB, the Supervisory Board adopted its specific targets for its composition as well as a competency profile for the overall board.
+On June 27, 2016, in accordance with Recommendation C.1 of the GCGC 2020 and Section 289f (2) of the HGB, the Supervisory Board adopted its specific targets for its composition as well as a competency profile for the overall board.
 The targets for the composition of the Supervisory Board and the competency profile for the overall board (including the diversity concept) are as follows: